blue2609/magellan_project/README.md

 ```
 ## Deploy PostgreSQL Databases

-First of all, please ensure that there'si no services running on your local machine's `localhost:5432`
+First of all, please ensure that there'si no services running on your local machine's `localhost:5432`and there's also nothing running on `localhost:5433` as these 2 ports are going to be used by the PostgreSQL databases in this project

 From the root directory of the project, run